biobright/python3-opencv3/README.md

 # python3-opencv3
-Docker image with OpenCV3 and its python3 bindings for X86-64
+Docker image with OpenCV3 and its python3 bindings for X86-64.
+Python version is 3.4.

 This contains support for mostly everything in X86 OpenCV, minus specialized hardware (gigE, ieee1394 etc.) and specialized software (Matlab etc.) bindings.